michaelonubogu/zafiro/README.md

 - `/src/entities/` You must add your entities unders this folder.
 The entities are powerd by [TypeORM](https://github.com/typeorm/typeorm).

-:warning: Please nothe that each entity and each controller in your application must be defined on its own file and be exported using a [`default` ES6 export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export#Using_the_default_export).
+> :warning: Please note that each entity and each controller in your application must be defined on its own file and be exported using a [`default` ES6 export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export#Using_the_default_export).

 ## Defining an Entity